-92(1) A certificate purporting to be signed by the registrar that states that, according to the records of the college under this Act or a former Act, a named person was or was not, on a specified day or during a specified period, a regulated member, other member or former member, including the category of membership, is admissible in evidence as prima facie proof of those facts without proof of the registrar's appointment or signature.
+95(1) A certificate purporting to be signed by the registrar that states that, according to the records of the Institute under this Act or the former Act, a named person was or was not, on a specified day or during a specified period, a regulated member, other member or former member, including the category of membership, is admissible in evidence as proof of those facts, in the absence of evidence to the contrary, without proof of the registrar's appointment or signature.

-(2) When proof of registration under this Act or a former Act is required, a printed copy of or extract from the register certified by the registrar is admissible in evidence instead of the original register.

-(3) A certificate purporting to be signed by a person in that person's capacity as registrar and bearing the seal of the college is admissible in evidence as prima facie proof of the facts stated in the certificate without proof of the signature of the registrar or the registrar's appointment.
+- (2) When proof of registration under this Act or the former Act is required, a printed copy of or extract from the register certified by the registrar is admissible in evidence instead of the original register. - (3) A certificate purporting to be signed by a person in that person's capacity as registrar and bearing the seal of the Institute is admissible in evidence as proof of the facts stated in the certificate, in the absence of evidence to the contrary, without proof of the signature of the registrar or the registrar's appointment.

+(4) When

-- (4) When - (a) proof that a person is a regulated member under this Act whose practice permit is not suspended or cancelled is required to validate a witness's evidence, and - (b) a copy of the register or extract from the register certified by the registrar is not available and the production of the original register is not feasible without prejudicial delay to the case or the parties interested, the evidence of the person under oath claiming to be a regulated member whose practice permit is not under suspension or cancelled is admissible in evidence as prima facie proof of those facts.
+- (a) proof that a person is a regulated member under this Act whose practice permit is not suspended or cancelled is required to validate a witness's evidence, and - (b) a copy of the register or extract from the register certified by the registrar is not available and the production of the original register is not feasible without prejudicial delay to the case or the parties interested, the evidence of the person under oath claiming to be a regulated member whose practice permit is not under suspension or cancelled is admissible in evidence as proof of those facts, in the absence of evidence to the contrary.

-Burden of proof 93 In a prosecution under this Act, the burden of proving that a person is a regulated member or former member is on the accused.
+Burden of proof

+96 In a prosecution under this Act, the burden of proving that a person is a regulated member or former member is on the accused.

-Records, evidence not admissible 94(1) Despite any other Act or law except the Ombudsman Act, shall not be required in any proceedings to give evidence relating to any matter that arose in any proceedings under this Act or the by-laws, or to produce any record or thing adduced in evidence in proceedings under this Act or the by-laws or forming part of the records of the college that relate to proceedings under Part 4, except in
+Records, evidence not admissible

+- 97(1) Despite any other Act or law except the Personal Information Protection Act or the Ombudsman Act, - (a) the Institute, - (b) a person who is or was an officer, employee or agent of the Institute, - (c) a person who is conducting or has conducted an investigation or an alternative complaint resolution process under Part 4, or shall not be required in any proceedings to give evidence relating to any matter that arose in any proceedings under this Act or the bylaws, or to produce any record or thing adduced in evidence in proceedings under this Act or the bylaws or forming part of the records of the Institute that relate to proceedings under Part 4, except in proceedings under this Act, or in a prosecution with respect to perjury or the giving of contradictory evidence.